tech-med/medlearnity.com/src/content/wpPages/specialty-boards/residency-board-exams/index.md

 ---
 title: 'Residency Board Exams'
 pubDate: 2020-05-01
-description: 'Our tutors have trained at the top hospitals in the country, and provide invaluable guidance and tutoring for residency board exams, including the ABSITE, '
+description: 'Our tutors have trained at the top hospitals in the country, and provide invaluable guidance and tutoring for residency board exams, including the ABSITE,.'
 ---

 ### Our tutors have trained at the top hospitals in the country, and provide invaluable guidance and tutoring for residency board exams, including the ABSITE, ABIM, ABFM and others.